rapido-mobile/rapido-mobile.github.io/tutorials/customize_flutter_app.md

  * [6: Document and DocumentList](./rapido_documents.md)
  * [Full Code Example](./main.md)

-This is part 2 of the getting started with Rapido tutorial.
-If you haven't looked through [part 1](flutter_app_in_few_lines.md) you might want to at least go back and skim that so this part makes sense.

 ## Starting Point
 We've created an app called Tasker with Rapido.
 So we have a functional Task list application:
 ![starter app](../assets/clean-list.png)